Rresource allocation guide in project management

 • Encourage employees to acquire multiple secondary skills in addition to their primary skills.
 It will help to place them in a billable role.

 • Encourage project managers to accept a certain number of resources matching 60-70% of actual requirements.
-The remaining skill can be acquired on the job.
+The remaining skills can be acquired on the job.

 • Plan for runtime resource allocation for some of the high-priority projects.

 • Track your resource scheduling in project management details using allocation reports.
-Plan for the resources which are getting rolled off from the project on specific dates.
+Then, plan for the resources getting rolled off from the project on specific dates.

-• Have an overall risk, and its mitigation strategy on resource allocation for individual skill sets with particular emphasis on niche skills
+• Have an overall risk and mitigation strategy on resource allocation for individual skill sets with particular emphasis on niche skills

 Don’ts